 - A company that wants to protect information about its supply chain

 - A person who does not want to be known publicly who is paying a lawyer to divorce

-- A trading desk or other intermediary company between buyers and sellers of various products, who want to prevent them from finding out the trade.
+- An operating table or other intermediary company between buyers and sellers of various products, who want to prevent them from knowing outside the trade.

-- A rich person who does not want any criminal to see their activities and possibly try to extort for them.
+- A rich person who does not want any criminal to see their activities and possibly try to extort money from them.

 How does the size factor work in Zcash?

-Size is a scarce resource in blockchains or block strings.
-If you have a transaction that takes up half a Mb of space, you will increase the size of the blockchain to half a Mb.
+Size is a scarce resource in blockchain.
+If you have a transaction that occupies half a Mb of space, you will increase the size of the blockhain to half a Mb.

-That is, if you make 2000 transactions in two hours, you would already have a GB of space.
+That is, if 2000 transactions are made in two hours, it would already occupy a GB of space.
 Blockchains grow so fast that they would soon become a system that would consume many resources.